 Looking ahead, other factors could keep downward pressure on interest rates including low productivity growth and an aging population with lower consumption needs.
 As a result, the path of future interest rate increases should prove to be very gradual.

-hop over to this website Income: U.S. consumers have grown increasingly cautious ahead of the holiday shopping season, a potential drag on economic growth during the final months of the year.
+Income: U.S. consumers have grown increasingly cautious ahead of the holiday shopping season, a potential drag on economic growth during the final months of the year.
 Last month, Americans put away much of their income from rising wages, pushing the personal savings rate to its highest level in nearly three years.
 It wasn’t clear whether October was a one-month blip—setting up a holiday spending splurge—or a broader pullback amid mixed economic signals at home and trouble overseas.
 The data would indicate that consumers have become increasingly aware of economic crosscurrents in the domestic as well as the global economy.
 That may include sensitivity to layoffs across the energy sector brought on by low oil prices, struggle among manufacturers weighed down by a strong dollar and tepid overseas demand, terrorist attacks in Europe and strife in the Middle East.

 Personal consumption climbed only 0.1% in October from a month earlier, the same slow growth as in September.
 Personal income rose a healthier 0.4% in October, led by gains in dividends, rental income and wages.
 Rather than spend, though, Americans decided to put away more money.
 The personal saving rate, which measures the share of a person’s disposable income saved was 5.6% in October, the highest level since December 2012.

 The personal consumption expenditure (PCE) price deflator increased by 0.1% last month, with the year-over-year measure unchanged from the previous month at 0.2%.
 The core PCE deflator (excluding food and energy prices) was flat in the month while the year-over-year measure of the core PCE deflator remained at 1.3% for the tenth consecutive month.